 RESPONSE: We have added this to the discussion (lines 491-492).
 Lines 452-455 - This pattern is just simply confusing honestly.

-RESPONSE: not sure what to do here
+RESPONSE: We added a sentence to the Methods to describe ammonium sampling at the no-kelp sites, and we have rewritten this part of the paragraph to increase clarity.

 I was surprised not to see [other relevant papers about spatiotemporal dynamics of CND in kelp forests in the lit cited.]

-RESPONSE: Also not sure what to do here
+RESPONSE: We feel that we have been quite thorough in our survey and use of the relevant literature, but we would be happy to incorporate specific papers that the reviewer feels are needed.

+Côté